AEO, GEO, GIO: What's the Difference, and Which One Does Your Business Actually Need?

 GIO: Generative Influence Optimization

-GIO goes one layer deeper still.
+GIO goes one layer deeper.
 Where GEO asks "am I mentioned?", GIO asks "how am I described, how do I compare to competitors, and does AI actually trust me?"

 GIO is about brand sentiment within AI responses.
 It's about the framing AI uses when it mentions you — does it say you're "one of the leading solutions" or "an option worth considering"?
 Does it mention your key differentiators?
-Does it describe you accurately when compared to competitors?
+Does it describe you accurately when a user asks it to compare you against a competitor?

-GIO also encompasses the technical signals that influence AI's trust in your brand: the presence of an llms.txt file (a newer standard that helps AI understand your site's structure), the completeness of your Organization Schema, the consistency of your brand description across external sources, and the sentiment of external mentions (especially Reddit discussions and review platforms).
+GIO also encompasses the technical signals that influence AI's trust in your brand.
+The presence of an llms.txt file — a newer standard that tells AI systems which pages on your site matter most — helps AI understand your structure and priority.
+The completeness of your Organization Schema, the consistency of your brand description across external sources, and the sentiment of external mentions (especially Reddit discussions and review platforms) all feed into how AI frames your brand.

 Which One Do You Actually Need?